stephenwunrow/pre-populating-tns/Readme.md

 # Further Work/Todo

-- Right now, output files are being overwritten when it's the same book.
-How bad is that?

 There are at least three areas in which further development is ongoing:

-1. There are many more translation issues to write individual scripts for
+1. There are some more translation issues to write prompts for
-2. Prompts for many figures of speech need refining
+2. What kind of checking/correcting prompts should we include?
+I've done some for pronouns, figures of speech, and ellipses with more or less success.
 3. What is the best workflow for a final product?